Suzannah Lipscomb: Media career

 She contributed to five episodes of The Secret Life Of: for the Yesterday TV channel.
 The series was designed to give "tabloid treatment of historical icons", and includes an episode where Lipscomb and co-host Lucy Worsley "revel in these raunchy titbits" about Henry VIII's love life.
 Lipscomb also contributed to Time Team, Series 20, for Channel 4.

 With Joe Crowley, she presented Bloody Tales of Europe and Bloody Tales of the Tower for the National Geographic Channel.

 In May 2013, Lipscomb appeared in The Last Days of Anne Boleyn on BBC Two, which featured other historians and historical novelists, including David Starkey, Philippa Gregory, and Hilary Mantel.

 Lipscomb co-presented I Never Knew That About Britain, for ITV (2014).
 The series was described by The Independent's critic, Ellen E. Jones, as "too busy adorning the obvious with bunting to uncover anything truly fascinating".

 She wrote and presented a two-part documentary titled Henry and Anne: The Lovers Who Changed History for Channel 5.
 The Daily Telegraph critic, Jake Wallis Simons, called it "dumbed-down tommyrot".
 However, the Radio Times stated that "Dr Suzannah Lipscomb can manage the story of Henry VIII and Anne Boleyn perfectly well all by herself [without 'ropey reconstructions']."
-In January 2019, the program was re-presented on Channel 5 as Queen for a Thousand Days.
+In January 2019, the programme was re-presented on Channel 5 as Queen for a Thousand Days.